 Montana Mesothelioma Lawyer

-If you or your loved one has been diagnosed with mesothelioma, our Montana mesothelioma lawyers can help you pursue significant compensation.
-Call us today at (866) 806-3222 to schedule a free consultation.
+Asbestos contamination at the vermiculite mine and the BNSF Railway Yard in Libby, Montana, devastated the entire community and is largely to blame for the prevalence of mesothelioma in the state.
+If you or your loved one has been diagnosed with mesothelioma, our Montana mesothelioma lawyers can help.
+Call us today at (800) 723-3216 to schedule a free consultation.

-Why Trust the Lanier Law Firm to Handle Your Montana Mesothelioma Claim
+Why Trust the Lanier Law Firm to Handle Your Montana Mesothelioma Claim?

 Mesothelioma claims are complex cases requiring special knowledge about Montana’s asbestos industry and mesothelioma litigation.
 Asbestos product manufacturers are large, powerful companies that typically fight mesothelioma victims’ claims.
 To prevail against them, you will need a Montana mesothelioma attorney with significant financial resources, stamina, and successful trial experience.